MintyImpetus/villsim/Outline.md

 This is not an organized list of planned features, just some ideas I wrote down at one point.

+Maybe I could make villsim a proper 1st person (gameplay not graphics) game, as in instead of you just being a "village" and trying to succeed, it could more be that you are a person in this world, you can have all the fun of an open world rpg, but the information system is cool and simulated.
+Perhaps you could even be a leader and kind of take control of your town / city / country and wage wars.
+I would want to keep it minimal though, I am trying to stay away from having an overly realistic game.
+I cannot compete with Dwarf Fortress or Civilization, so I should really try and focus on having unique gameplay and deep but not many aspects.

 ## Planned Features

 Users can see the recent achievements, and the stats of the other player, as if it is the reputation of their group.
 Users can also manipulate other people's view of them, by sending out messengers to specific areas, and if they interact with another group, it changes to reflect what the person said.